 I am Swiss and grew up in Perú, Switzerland and Ecuador.
 I studied biology with a specialization in ecology and evolution in Bern, Switzerland.
-Before studying, I spent seven months volunteering for a wildlife organization in Australia, during my third year of my Bachelor, I studied one semester in Vermont, USA.
+Before studying, I spent seven months volunteering for a wildlife organization in Australia.
+During my third year of my Bachelor, I studied one semester in Vermont, USA.
 Before starting my Master, I worked for three months as a naturalist guide in the Amazonian rainforest in Ecuador.
 I did my Master project with Gerald Heckel on a hybrid zone of Microtus arvalis voles.
-In 2012 I started my PhD with Ole Seehausen (EAWAG/Uni Bern) and Laurent Excoffier (Uni Bern) on the genomics of the adaptive radiation of cichlid fishes and Lake Victoria and nearby lakes.
+In 2012 I started my PhD with Ole Seehausen (EAWAG/Uni Bern) and Laurent Excoffier (Uni Bern) on the genomics of the adaptive radiation of cichlid fishes of Lake Victoria and nearby lakes.
 After that, I continued working on cichlids for two years as a postdoc with Ole Seehausen.
 With over 450 full genomes of cichlid fishes from the Lake Victoria region, I am studying the evolution of this amazing species diversity and the role of selection and hybridization.
 Since October 2018, I am a Bateson Research fellow at St John’s College, University of Cambridge.
-I collaborate with Chris Jiggins on Heliconius butterflies and with Marianne Elias on ithomine butterflies from Ecuador.
-Additional collaborators not mentioned yet are David Marques, Katie Wagner, Gabriel Jamie, Anna Runemark, Mark Ravinet and Gabriela Montejo-Kovacevich.
+I collaborate with Chris Jiggins on Heliconius butterflies and with Marianne Elias and Kanchon Dasmahapatra on ithomiine butterflies from Ecuador.
+Additional collaborators include David Marques, Katie Wagner, Gabriel Jamie, Anna Runemark, Mark Ravinet and Gabriela Montejo-Kovacevich.

-In my free time, I enjoy spending time with my friends and family during long hikes, sailing trips, snowboarding, inline skating, climbing, reading, or playing board games.
+In my spare time, I enjoy spending time with my boyfriend, friends and family during long hikes, sailing trips, snowboarding, inline skating, climbing, reading, or playing board games.
 I also like to observe wildlife and film them.
 Here some footage of badgers and foxes and other animals in the College Gardens.